Krystian19/cactus-fake-image-cdn-service/Readme.md

 ```

 ## Usage instructions
 Just place the images inside the src/img directory.
-And refere to the image by the fullname of the file (including the file extension):
+And refer to the image by the fullname of the file (including the file extension):
 ```
 http://localhost:8000/test.jpg
 ```